Asbestos in Drywall Tape

 Millions of Americans, including many drywall tapers, were exposed to asbestos before the risks were public knowledge.
 Thousands of people develop mesothelioma every year as a result.

-Horrifically, makers of asbestos-based products knew the risks of asbestos in drywall and other products as far back as the 1930s but said nothing.
-Fortunately, you may qualify for financial and medical benefits if you developed mesothelioma from asbestos in drywall.
+Makers of asbestos-based products knew the risks of asbestos in drywall and other products as far back as the 1930s but hid the truth to keep their profits high.
+Fortunately, you may qualify for financial and medical benefits if you develop mesothelioma from asbestos in drywall.

 You can get help through: